crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 ### <a id="Why-is-canvas-performance-poor-on-my-device"></a>Why is canvas performance poor on my device?

 If a device has a [blacklisted GPU](#Why-won't-WebGL-work-in-Crosswalk-on-my-device?), canvas elements are not hardware accelerated.
 This can result in poor performance.
 [Forcing Crosswalk to ignore the GPU blacklist](#Can-I-force-Crosswalk-to-enable-WebGL?) can improve performance, but may cause your application to become unstable.

+## <a id="Embedding-API"></a>Embedding API

+### <a id="Webview-compatibility"></a>I used to be able to call WebView methods from the Crosswalk embedding API, but starting with Crosswalk 9 this doesn’t work anymore.
+Why is that?

+The embedding API in Crosswalk 8 unfortunately included some classes and methods that were not meant to be accessed, and have thus been made private starting from Crosswalk 9.

+From the start, we have chosen not to be 100% compatible with the existing Android WebView API.
+The reason behind this decision was that we wanted to avoid locking ourselves into supporting old legacy API which would not be needed for our common use-cases and negatively affect performance and the ability to refactor and improve the project.

+The goal of the Crosswalk Project is to provide the latest web technologies to application developers, while being very performant and modern.
+Making it a drop-in replacement for the WebView technically goes against these goals.

+That being said, we are very open to feedback and extending our API.

+If you have a specific need, you should create a feature request in the Crosswalk Project JIRA and specify your use-case and requirements for the API.

+If the API is blocking you from moving to a newer version of Crosswalk, please explain why and we will try to adjust the priority accordingly.

 ## <a id="The-Crosswalk-community"></a>The Crosswalk community